breadknock/Owen-Turing-Machine-Simulator/README.md

 - reset button (rest machine and load)
 - shortcut buttons
 + Create new Turing Machine
+- Show number of states and transitions
+- Show number transitions when doing multiple inputs

 Planned release date: May 15th